The Cost of Living in Malta in 2023: A Comprehensive Guide

 Compare the Cost of Living in Malta’s Larger Cities

 When assessing the cost of living in Malta, it is important to compare prices across its larger cities.
-As with any other country, there can be significant variations in prices between areas; for example, Valletta may have higher rents than Sliema or Gzira.
-Let us take a look at some of Malta’s larger cities and their respective costs of living.
+As with any other country, there can be significant variations in prices between areas.
+For example, Valletta may have higher rents than Sliema or Gzira.
+Let’s take a look at some of Malta’s larger cities and their respective costs of living.

 Get to Know Malta’s Larger Cities